JWu-Git/Next.js-Events-Website/README.md

 This website is currently deployed to and hosted on Vercel.

-To view the website, please visit this [link](https://next-js-events-website.vercel.app/).
+To view the website, please visit https://next-js-events-website.vercel.app/

 ## Pages